at no extra cost to you. Please read full disclosure for more information.

 When all the veggies are roasted, the flavors bloom in the best way, so even though you can skip this step, I don’t recommend it.

-To skip the roasting step, add the onion (chopped instead) and garlic (minced instead) to the pot with oil and sweat for 5 minutes or so.
+To skip the roasting step, add the onion (chopped instead) and garlic (minced instead) to the pot with oil and cook for 5 minutes or so.
 Next, add the chopped carrots and halved tomatoes to the pot and cook until carrots are soft.
 You can also substitute two 14.5 ounce cans diced tomatoes for the fresh ones if you prefer.

 Can I Use Canned Tomatoes?